colgate-cosc480ds/lab1/README.md

 		vagrant@ubuntu:~$ git commit -m 'completed lab1: this lab was _____'

 4. *Tag* your commit.
 I will grade your work by checking out the tag.
 If you don't tag your work, you won't be graded!
+Let's tag this lab as `lab1`.
+(We'll use a [lightweight tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).)

-		vagrant@ubuntu:~$ XXXX
+		vagrant@ubuntu:~$ git tag lab1

 5. *Push* these changes to GitHub.
+Be sure to push the tag!

-		vagrant@ubuntu:~$ git push origin master
+		vagrant@ubuntu:~$ git push origin lab1   # where lab1 is the name of your tag

-## My todo

-- team git instructions
-- put all the pieces together
-- post something on piazza that gets them to the assignment itself
-- check the zero in the age range
-- take out my answers
-- update the link for the Vagrantfile
-- udpate the clone message
-- do a walk thru w/ a fake student